 As you can see, the cost of full-time RVing really does vary!

-The affordability of the RVing lifestyle itself will vary person to person, depending on how you like to camp, how fast you like to travel, how much income you're earning, and what experiences you want to have.
+The affordability of the RVing lifestyle itself will vary from person to person, depending on how you like to camp, how fast you like to travel, how much income you’re earning, and what experiences you want to have.
 Another huge variance is personal budgets!
 We all have similar personal expenses like groceries and cell phone bills, but no two budgets look alike.

 Hopefully this collection of RVer expense reports shines a light on just how affordable living in an RV as an alternative to traditional housing truly can be.
 If you’re interested in RVing but worried about making it work financially, compare these budgets to your current budget–you might be surprised!